marlonmetal/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 - `net_peerCount`
 - `net_version`

 Note: Coreth is a virtual machine and does not have direct access to the networking layer, so `net_listening` always returns true and `net_peerCount` always returns 0.
-For accurate metrics on the network layer, users should use the AvalancheGo APIs.
+For accurate metrics on the network layer, users should use the MetalGo APIs.

 #### `debug-tracer`: